-With the TurboTax Live Assist & Review plan, you’ll have unlimited on-screen access to a certified CPA.
+With the TurboTax Live Assist & Review plan, you’ll have unlimited on-screen access to a certified tax expert.
 That individual can answer any questions you might have and give your return a final review before it’s submitted.

 TurboTax Live – Assist & Review pricing is as follows:

 TurboTax Live – Full Service

 As the name suggests, with the TurboTax Live – Full-Service plan, a certified tax expert will prepare and file your taxes for you.
 Phew!

 TurboTax Live – Full-Service pricing plans are as follows: